Profile information

 Space for parking camper vans

 We welcome campers, vans, and motorhomes.
-There is space to park in a safe and quiet area of the finca, and we can provide electricity and access to water.
-The environment is peaceful and secure, making it a comfortable base for travelers living on the road.
+There is space to park in a safe and quiet area of the property, and we can provide electricity and access to water.

 Can possibly accept pets

 Pets are very welcome, as long as they are friendly and well-socialized, since there may be other animals on the finca, including pets belonging to other volunteers.
-We simply ask owners to be mindful and responsible so that everyone—humans and animals—can live together comfortably.
 In the future, we are considering adding farm animals (such as chickens, and possibly even donkeys), and we would love to involve volunteers in helping prepare the facilities and spaces for these animals as part of the project.

 How many Workawayers can stay?